Zestus01/zestus01.github.io/blog.md/week1.md

 3. Less stress on my end about finishing projects on a deadline

 ## Thoughts on the future path to become a full stack deveoloper
+2. Making a change to push to git hub